U.S. Grid Gets Less Reliable

 No matter what source we consulted, we found remarkable agreement.
 The electrical grid serving the U.S. and Canada has been getting less and less reliable.
 The root cause of the failures, greater stress on the system, make it easy to say that we will see more and more outages like the one in early September, 2011, in Arizona, Southern California and Mexico, that left 5 million people without power.

 How can we say this?
 Because the points of greatest stress are well known.
 One article (http://www.energybulletin.net/print/43823) written three years ago proved prescient.
 After noting that excessive congestion is a major source of failures, the article noted that one of the two areas in the U.S. “...with excessive congestion is Southern California.
 Changes to the grid structure are needed to relieve stress in this area...”

 Numbers That Describe How Unreliable

-An article published this year in IEEE Spectrum (See footnote 1) said:
+An article published in 2011 in IEEE Spectrum (See footnote 1) said: